anelyay/capstone-medication/README.md

 Backend: Express, Node.js
 Database: MySQL
 Client-side Libraries: Axios
-Server Libraries: Knex, Express
+Server Libraries: Knex, Express, Cron

 ### APIs

 - NFC APIs: To enable tap-to-confirm functionality.
-- Medical Databases: For fetching medication information.

 ### Sitemap

 - Home Page: Overview of medications, showing if they have been taken today or not
-- Medication Detail Page: Detailed view of a specific medication, shows schedule, history, API that shows more info about that medication
+- Medication Detail Page: Detailed view of a specific medication, shows schedule, history
-- Medication Edit Page: Edit medication details like dose, schedule, etc.
+- Medication Edit Page: Edit medication details like dose, schedule, notes.
+Also allows to delete a medication if needed.
+- Profile Page: Overview of all managed profiles (for a child, grandparent, yourself).
+- Profile Edit Page: Edit profile details like name, allergies, primary doctor, date of birth.
+Also allows to delete a profile if needed.
 - Register Page: User registration for creating an account.
 - Login Page: User login for accessing the application.